security-prince/MavenDependencyCheck/README.md

 # DepCheck
-An automation Script to run [OWASP Dependency-Check](https://www.owasp.org/index.php/OWASP_Dependency_Check) on Maven Based projects
+An automation Script to run [OWASP Dependency-Check](https://www.owasp.org/index.php/OWASP_Dependency_Check) on Maven Based projects.
 This script basically clones the given repositories and builds them using maven, once successful it runs dependency-check on them and generate the report

 # Requirements